minnojs/minno-quest/README.md

 The `mixer` property holds the mixer type, essentially it tells the mixer what to do with the sub-list.
 The `data` property holds the sub-list; an array of elements (either plain objects or mixer objects).

+Some sequence may be parsed more than once, for instance, the `questions` sequences get mixed each time a response is changed.
+By default, mixers are **not** remixed so that randomizations and other mixer decisions can stay fixed.
+If you want a mixer to remix when a page is reparsed, you shoud set the `remix` property of the mixer object to true.

 A sequence can look something like this (don't get scared it's simpler than it looks):

 ```js